• Skip to main content

 What not to do

 But what dawned on me was that the batter alone does not give fluffy pancakes, you need to have the right technique for cooking them too.
 I had to unlearn before I could adopt the right method.
-I used to cover and cook pancakes until the topside is dry before I turned them so that I am sure it is cooked through.
+I used to cover and cook pancakes until the topside was dry before I turned them so that I am sure it is cooked through.
 Both steps were preventing me from achieving the trademark fluffy and light pancakes.

 Secret to fluffy pancakes